 - NEVER use personal details and information for your passwords.
-Common personal information includes name, initials, name backwards, birthday, kid’s name or pet names, car make and model, etc.
+Common personal data includes name, initials, your name backward, birthday, kid’s name or pet names, car make and model, etc.

 - ALWAYS use a series of random letters and numbers.
 Try to include punctuation in it.
 It may be nearly impossible to remember this way, but you can always save it somewhere and cut & paste when you need to log in.